 What do I want my program to do?

 How should it work?
-What functions, variables, and data are involved.
+What functions, variables, and data are involved?

-How is the problems broken down
+How are the problems broken down?

 This step helps you clarify your intentions and focus your thinking.
 Here sometimes makes sense to visualize your idea or write it in pseudocode.